Table of Contents

 Reykjavik.
 I am staying with a family whose daughter works on the American military base.
-Yesterday, when I asked her how I could enter the base, she shrugged her shoulders and said.
-“It’s impossible, Dada.
-Unless you’ve got special permission.”

-This morning at 7:00 I donned civilian clothes and walked alone to an unmarked bus-stop.
+So this morning at 7:00 I donned civilian clothes and walked alone to an unmarked bus-stop.
 When the bus came, I boarded; no one asked for either identification or fare.
 I suppose the driver and employees were too sleepy to notice me.

 The bus cleared the check-point at the main gate of the military complex.

-Inside the base, it made a number of stops, dropped off passengers, and negotiated two more security posts.
+Inside the base, it made a number of stops, dropped off passengers, and negotiated 2 more security posts.
 At its final stop, deep within this strange land within a strange land (treeless Iceland itself reminds me of nothing short of the moon), I stepped down.

 I looked around, wondering where I might find my destination.
 Picking the area where the buildings were packed together most densely, I maneuvered between jeeps, top brass and sentries.
-Perhaps because I walked as if I knew where I was going, no one questioned me.

 When I had sufficiently penetrated the maze of match-box wooden structures and concrete cubes, the moment for my biggest gamble arrived.
 I approached a passing officer.